 Illinois does not require adult motorcyclists to wear a helmet.
 While it is your right to choose when or when not to wear a helmet, it is important to remember that Illinois is a fault state when it comes to vehicle accidents.
 This means that the person responsible for an accident must pay for the damages of the victims.

 In many motorcycle accident cases, the court or insurance company will investigate whether or not you were wearing a helmet at the time of the accident.
 Although Illinois does not have a mandated motorcycle helmet law, the insurance companies may use this information as justification to deny your claim.
 If you or a loved one are filing a lawsuit, the court may assign some of the liability to you and use Illinois’s comparative fault laws to either decrease or deny your award.

 Motorcyclists face unfair scrutiny and bias when filing an insurance claim against a negligent driver.
 Insurance adjusters may believe you are automatically at fault for the accident due to negative assumptions about motorcyclists’ driving behaviors.

 However, this is far from the truth—there are many negligent motorist behaviors that can contribute to a collision, including the following.

 When you call on our firm to handle your motorcycle accident claim, you will also benefit from a decade of legal experience.
+Let our Chicago motorcycle accident lawyers help you.
 Get started today by calling (312) 202-3283 and taking advantage of our free case evaluation!